Mat and Savanna Shaw

-Mathew Shaw (born July 26, 1980 (Note: An article in Bombo Radyo Philippines published on August 19, 2020, said Mat Shaw was 40 years old.
-The combination of the two sources verifies that Mat Shaw turned 40 in 2020, which means he was born in 1980.
-On July 24, 2020, Mat Shaw said on Twitter that his birthday was on July 26.
-The combination of the three sources verifies that Mat Shaw was born on July 26, 1980.)) and his daughter Savanna Shaw (born August 4, 2004 (Note: An article in Deseret News published on May 15, 2020, said Savanna Shaw was 15 years old.
+Mathew Shaw and his daughter Savanna Shaw (born August 4, 2004 (Note: An article in Deseret News published on May 15, 2020, said Savanna Shaw was 15 years old.
 An article in Bombo Radyo Philippines published on August 19, 2020, said Savanna Shaw was 16 years old.
 The combination of the two sources verifies that Savanna Shaw turned 16 in 2020, which means she was born in 2004.
 The duo's Facebook account said on August 4, 2021, "17 years ago today the most precious little gift was placed in our arms!
 August 4, 2004 was an incredibly blessed day - yet nothing could have prepared us for the beautiful journey being Savanna's parents would take us on.")) are an American musical duo from Utah.
 They began releasing music videos when the COVID-19 pandemic started in 2020.

 At the beginning of the pandemic, Savanna's choir practices were canceled.
 To remain connected with her friends, she created her first social media account, an Instagram account.
 For her first post on the account, she asked Mat, her father, to sing "The Prayer" with her since she was too shy to sing by herself.
 After recording it, they published it on Instagram in late February 2020 and then Facebook, where it went viral.
 They created a YouTube account on March 6, 2020.
 The Shaws were interviewed by Good Morning America, The Kelly Clarkson Show, and a show in Japan.

 On October 23, 2020, they released a 13-song album titled Picture This, which had an eponymous original song that told the story of how they shot to fame.
 After selling 12,000 copies, the album was ranked number one on Billboards Emerging Artists and Classical Albums charts and 54th on the Billboard 200.
 On November 20, 2020, they released a seven-song extended play titled Merry Little Christmas.
 The Shaws released a third album, Stand By Me, on May 21, 2021 and a fourth album, The Joy of Christmas, on November 5, 2021.
 In 2022, the duo released their fifth and sixth albums, Happy Like That and Christmas Together.